aa-ahmed-aa/Dorm/README.md

 	];
 ```
 ##### Steps
--Add your customized key for your configuration to use it later in your compile and run function see `src/Config.php`.
+-Add your customized key for your configuration to use it later in your compile and run function see `src/Config.php`.<br>
--Add run and compile functions for your compiler as you named in the configuration array.
+-Add run and compile functions for your compiler as you named in the configuration array.<br>
--Test and Bom your compiler is there.
+-Test and Bom your compiler is there.<br>
 ## License
 The MIT License (MIT).
 Please see [License](https://github.com/aa-ahmed-aa/Dorm/blob/master/LICENSE) File for more information.